sbird/kspace-neutrinos/README.txt

 TimeTransfer                TimeTransfer              -         Scale factor from which the neutrino integration should start.
                                                                 Must be equal to the scale factor of the simulation initial conditions, and should generally be the scale factor at which the CAMB transfer functions were generated.
-OmegaBaryonCAMB             OmegaBaryonCAMB           -         OmegaBaryon used for the CAMB transfer functions.
-                                                                If the simulation is DM only, Gadget's OmegaBaryon=0, but CAMB's does not.
-Used to set the ratios of the transfer functions in the initial conditions.
 InputSpectrum_UnitLength_in_cm   ""                3.085678e24  Units of the CAMB transfer function in cm.
 By default 1 Mpc.
 MNue                        MNu[0]                    -         Mass of the lightest neutrino in eV.
 MNum                        MNu[1]                    -         Second neutrino mass in eV.